amirHossein5/git-backup/README.md

-This package clones(mirrored) repos from specified server(s), then repos can be put to some disk like dropbox.
+This package clones/fetches(mirrored) repos from specified server(s), then repos can be put to some disk like dropbox.

 Currently available disk: dropbox.